 - What’s the difference between parcel and freight?
 Parcel shipping refers to small, lightweight and individual shipments typically handled by common carriers.
 Most parcel shipments are limited to 150 pounds.

 - What is freight classification?
 Freight classification is a standardized method designed to give consumers and carriers a uniform pricing structure when shipping freight.
 Freight class is based on weight, density and value.
 Class numbers are between 50 and 500.

-- Should I use a freight service provider?
-Freight service providers sell freight transportation services without owning transportation equipment.
-They help find reliable contract carriers, negotiate competitive rates and help manage the process.
-If your business doesn’t have time to shop around for the best carrier, a freight service provider can be helpful.
+- Should I use a freight delivery service?
+Freight service providers sell freight services without owning transportation equipment.
+They help find reliable contract carriers, negotiate competitive rates and help manage the process for you each step of the way.
+If your business doesn’t have the time or resources to shop around for the best carrier, a freight delivery services can be helpful.

 Freight shipping resources.